lsst/qserv/UserManual.md

     SELECT * from Object WHERE objectId = <id>

-behind the scene, it willbe executed as:
+behind the scene, it will be executed as:

     SELECT chunkId FROM IdToChunkMapping WHERE objectId = <id>